Table of Contents

 Halfmoon betta remains active and is considered intelligent, making it a great option for fish hobbyists.
 They are sub-categorized based on color, patterns, and fin shape, such as Dumbo halfmoon, White halfmoon, and Halfmoon butterfly.

 Female halfmoons have long, heavily branched caudal and anal fins compared to male halfmoon.
+Their long fins in both males and females can be heavy, potentially impacting swimming.
+Their fins are prone to fin damage; require low-flow filters and smooth decorations.

 4. Delta Tail (DT)

-Delta tail has earned its name because of its triangular-shaped caudal tail, which doesn’t reach a full 180-degree, like the halfmoon.
 The caudal fins of the delta tail betta are very large, with straight edges that are wider at the ends and narrow as they reach the dorsal part.
 Its dorsal and anal fins are almost the same as those of the halfmoon betta.
+These fish require a standard care of the betta fish.

-5. Double Tail (DT)
+6. Double Tail (DT)

 Double tail bettas are selectively bred from halfmoon bettas with a genetic mutation that characterizes their tail fins with two distinct lobes.
 Their caudal fins look like they have been split into two lobes, showing different bifurcation.
 Double tail bettas often have broader anal fins.
 Female double tail bettas are similar to males but with slightly longer dorsal fins.

-Most breeders selectively breed two double tail bettas, which can result in triple caudal fins or tail deformities, making bettas more prone to swim bladder disease.
 Despite being an authorized mutation by the International Betta Congress (IBC), the double tail mutation is generally considered unwanted due to the increased likelihood of health issues in the offspring.

-6. Rosetail (RT)
+7. Rosetail (RT)

 Rosetail is a variant of the halfmoon betta with a flowing tail fin and extra branching in the fin rays, giving it an appearance like rose petals flowing in the water.
 This type of fish has been further bred to have an extremely ruffled and branching tail, which causes its fins to overlap.

 Rosetail fins are prone to fraying and are more susceptible to infections and injuries.
 Their delicate fins make it difficult for them to swim freely and reach the aquarium surface to breathe.
-My rosetail had to struggle too much, even with a few inches, to get food.
-While it added elegance to my aquarium, maintaining its health required special care and attention.

-7. Feathertail (FT)
+8. Feathertail (FT)

-Similar to Rosetail, feathertial is a mutation of the halfmoon with extreme branching and ruffling of fins, resulting in a feather-like appearance.
+Similar to Rosetail, feather tail is a mutation of the halfmoon with extreme branching and ruffling of fins, resulting in a feather-like appearance.
 This type of betta can have very delicate fins.
 The only difference between rosetail and feathertial is the ruffling of fins- the former has gentle and smooth ruffles, while the latter has distinct, feather-like ruffles.

 Despite their appealing appearance in pictures, it’s worth noting that neither trait is advisable to breed for.
 They are actually very difficult to take care of.
-Feathertail bettas can develop excessively large and heavy tails, which their bodies struggle to support.
+Feather tail bettas can develop excessively large and heavy tails, which their bodies struggle to support.
 This can lead to problems such as tail biting and potentially fin rot, making the fish unattractive and unhealthy.

-8. Dumbo or Elephant Ear
+9. Dumbo or Elephant Ear

 Dumbo, or elephant ear, bettas are a stunning and distinctive variety of betta fish characterized by their large, flowing pectoral fins that resemble elephant ears.
 Their caudal fins come in several types, such as veiltail, halfmoon, and plakat, showcasing a diverse range of appearances.
 Dumbo bettas exhibit a stunning array of colors and patterns, such as solid shades, captivating bi-color combinations, intricate marble designs, and a myriad of other captivating variations.
 They are active bettas and may interact more actively with their owners during feeding.